lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To choose a series of lines as your background press the :guilabel:`Hatch` button.
 To change how far between each line change the :guilabel:`Spacing` field.
 To view what your background will look like it is under the :guilabel:`Preview` window.
 To rotate the lines change the :guilabel:`Angle` field or move the slider.
 To change the type of lines use the :guilabel:`Line type` drop down menu.
 To change the color of lines use the :guilabel:`Line Color` drop down menu.
 To choose a particular background color of your background check the :guilabel:`Background Color` checkbox.
 Then use the :guilabel:`Background Color` drop down menu to choose your background color.

+To have your slides be transparent use the :guilabel:`Transparency` tab.
+To change your slides to be transparent click the :guilabel:`Transparency` button and to the right to change how transparent to make it.

 To move a slide down :menuselection:`Slide --> Move --> Slide Down`.
 To move a slide up :menuselection:`Slide --> Move --> Slide Up`.
 To move a slide to the start :menuselection:`Slide --> Move --> Slide to start`.
 To move a slide to the end :menuselection:`Slide --> Move --> Slide to end`.

 To view your slides right next to each other :menuselection:`View --> Slide Sorter`.
 To rearange your slides click and hold a slide and drag the slide between the slides you want to move to.
 To switch to an outline view of just text :menuselection:`View --> Outline`.
 To switch to an outline :menuselection:`View --> Outline`.
 To switch back to your normal view :menuselection:`View --> Normal`.